AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-0-sp1.md

 ---
-title: Release Notes | Upgrade instructions for Adobe Experience Manager Guides 4.6.0.1 release
+title: Release Notes | Upgrade instructions for Adobe Experience Manager Guides 4.6.0 Service Pack 1 release
-description: Learn how to upgrade to  4.6.0.1 release of Adobe Experience Manager Guides
+description: Learn how to upgrade to  4.6.0 Service Pack 1 release of Adobe Experience Manager Guides
 role: Leader
 ---
-# Upgrade instructions for the 4.6.0.1 release (October 2024)
+# Upgrade instructions for the 4.6.0 Service Pack 1 release (October 2024)

-This article covers the upgrade instructions and the  compatibility matrix for 4.6.0.1 release of Adobe Experience Manager Guides.
+This article covers the upgrade instructions and the  compatibility matrix for 4.6.0 Service Pack 1 release of Adobe Experience Manager Guides.

-For the list of issues that have been fixed in this release, view [Fixed issues in the 4.6.0.1 release](fixed-issues-4-6-0-1.md).
+For the list of issues that have been fixed in this release, view [Fixed issues in the 4.6.0 Service Pack 1 release](fixed-issues-4-6-0-sp1.md).

 ## Compatibility matrix

-This section lists the compatibility matrix for the software applications supported by Experience Manager Guides 4.6.0.1 release.
+This section lists the compatibility matrix for the software applications supported by Experience Manager Guides 4.6.0 Service Pack 1 release.

 ### Adobe Experience Manager

-**4.6.0.1 Non-UUID**
+**4.6.0 Service Pack 1 Non-UUID**
 Version 6.5 Service Pack 21, 20, and 19

-**4.6.0.1 UUID**
+**4.6.0 Service Pack 1 UUID**
 Version 6.5 Service Pack 21, 20, and 19

 For more details, view the [Technical requirements](../install-guide/download-install-technical-requirements.md) section in the On-Premise Installation and Configuration Guide.